sohail019/Machine-Learning-And-Blockchain-Lab/CART/README.md

 - Mean squared error as the splitting criterion for regression.
 - Tree pruning to avoid overfitting.
 - Real-world examples and use cases.

+## Contents
+- Introduction to CART: Understand the basic concepts and principles of CART.
+- CART for Classification: Implement CART for classification tasks.
+- CART for Regression: Apply CART for regression problems.
+- Gini Impurity and Weighted Gini: Learn about Gini impurity and weighted Gini for classification.
+- Mean Squared Error: Explore mean squared error for regression.
+- Tree Pruning: Discover techniques for tree pruning to prevent overfitting.
+- Real-World Examples: Apply CART to real-world datasets and problem statements.
+- Best Practices: Find tips and best practices for effective CART modeling.

+## Getting Started
+Before using CART, ensure you have the following Python libraries installed:

+- NumPy
+- matplotlib (for visualization, optional)